STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

 Before launching the default configuration allows public IP addresses, which typically is not allowed in the NIH environment , to fix this:

-      change to directory .parrallelcluster (Will be a hidden file in directory you installed and configured the Parrallel Cluster), the default name of the Pcluster configuration file is "config"
+      Modify the pcluster config file (Will be in a hidden file in directory you installed and configured the Parrallel Cluster), the default name of the Pcluster configuration file is "config"

-        $ vi config
+        $ vi ~/.parallelcluster/config

       add a line under the "[vpc_default]" block